paultopia/casebook-14amend/working-copy.md

 ### Introductory Note on Procedural Due Process

-We begin with the most fundamental doctrine in all of American law: procedural due process.

-Why do I say that procedural due process is so fundamental?
-The answer is that it describes the difference between government power under law and government power not under law.
+We begin with the most fundamental doctrine in all of American law: Procedural Due Process.
+Procedural Due Process describes the difference between government power under law and government power not under law.
 Every government in the world that can fairly be said to be ruled under law must have some kind of doctrine that works something like procedural due process.

+Our idea of Procedural Due Process is a direct descendant of the protections imposed on the English Crown by Magna Carta, in relevant part:

+> NO Freeman shall be taken or imprisoned, or be disseised of his Freehold, or Liberties, or free Customs, or be outlawed, or exiled, or any other wise destroyed; nor will We not pass upon him, nor [condemn him, but by lawful judgment of his Peers, or by the Law of the Land.
+We will sell to no man, we will not deny or defer to any man either Justice or Right.

 To see why, let's look at the relevant part of the Fifth Amendment (the Fourteenth is only different in that it refers to states as the deprivers).